HomeGMC

 Fuel Economy

-The centerpiece of the Yukon’s new interior for 2025 is a 16.8-inch infotainment display with Google built-in.
-Speaking of screens, an 8-inch clime control screen in the second row is also available.
+The centerpiece of the Yukon XL’s interior is a 16.8-inch infotainment display with Google built-in.
+Speaking of screens, an 8-inch climate control screen in the second row is also available.
+Wireless Android Auto and Apple CarPlay come standard, and a few desirable interior options include Bose 22-speaker audio, a power-sliding center console, a head-up display, and Woodland Mahogany full-grain leather upholstery.

-The Yukon’s new Executive Seating package gives the second row first-class accommodations with heated, cooled, and massaging seats, a rear entertainment system with two screens, and a center console with wireless charging.
+The Yukon XL’s Executive Seating package gives the second row first-class accommodations with heated, cooled, and massaging seats, a rear entertainment system with two screens, and a center console with wireless charging.
+This is a package you can’t get in the more mainstream Chevy Suburban.

-The big screen and fancy seats are terrific, but this year’s interior update we’re most excited about is the shifter’s relocation away from the awkward button layout in earlier versions of the Yukon.
+The big screen and fancy seats are terrific, but last year’s interior update we’re most excited about is the shifter’s relocation away from the awkward button layout in earlier versions of the Yukon XL.
 This SUV is now shifted via a more user-friendly stalk on the steering column.

 Our Favorite Features and Tech